How to Complete a UK Certification of Origin

 Box 4 – Transport Details

-This box should be completed where possible since the entry here will assist receiving authorities to identify the goods against the certificate.
+This box should be completed if possible since the entry here will assist receiving authorities to identify the goods against the certificate.

 Box 5 – Remarks